wjlu01/AMT/README.md

 ```

 ## Generated text from images
 The generated text used in the model has been placed in the .jsonl files for each dataset.

-The process of generated the text by [CATR](https://github.com/saahiluppal/catr/tree/fac82f9b4004b1dd39ccf89760b758ad19a2dbee) will be explained later.
+You can generated text from images by [CATR](https://github.com/saahiluppal/catr/tree/fac82f9b4004b1dd39ccf89760b758ad19a2dbee):

+1) Clone the [CATR](https://github.com/saahiluppal/catr/tree/fac82f9b4004b1dd39ccf89760b758ad19a2dbee) repository locally and install all the requirements for CATR.
+2) Move `caption_multi.py` into the cloned CATR.
+3) Set the parameter "path" to indicate where the image is stored and move images to the path.
+4) run ```python caption_multi.py```

 ## Model Training
 - Train, evaluate, and test the three tasks in Bloomberg.